viraatdas/sullivan/README.md

 - [ ] **Run Projects**: Run Python projects with a simple command.
 - [ ] **Run Tests**: Run tests for your Python project.
 - [ ] **Generate Documentation**: Generate documentation for your Python project.
+- [ ] Super fast dependency management
+- [ ] Better lock file management
+- [ ] Easy to publish to pypi/other repositories
+- [ ] Integrated testing and coverage
+- [ ] Security features to identify old packages
+- [ ] Easily allow you to configure Python versions (without explicitly using pyenv)

 ## Installation
 *todo*